 This classic design makes quick and efficient work of your boiled spuds.
 It’s made from abuse-proof solid stainless steel.
 It features a soft-touch silicone handle for firm and easy gripping.
 The perforated mashing surface has an unusual design feature: the exterior holes are larger while the interior holes are smaller, which leads to quicker mashing and a lump-free finished product.

-One side of the masher has a built-in bowl scraper, which lets you easily whisk your potatoes out of the bowl and into your serving dish, minimizing both waste and cleanup.
+One side of the dishwasher-safe masher has a built-in bowl scraper, which lets you easily whisk your potatoes out of the bowl and into your serving dish, minimizing both waste and cleanup.
 When not in use, you can store it easily by hanging it by its integrated hook.
-This masher is dishwasher safe and BPA-free.
 Minimal grooves and seams mean no dirt gets trapped and it’s easy and quick to wash by hand.
 You’ll want to use it to make egg salad and guacamole as well.

 Best For Gnocchi: Priority Chef Potato Ricer and Masher